kyleboas/tacticsjournal.com/_posts/2025/12/2025-12-26-i-am-making-something-big-and-i-need-your-help.md

 <!---more--->

 You know the feeling.
-You're watching the big game, the ball is on the wing, and suddenly—**BZZT.**
+You're watching the big game, the ball is on the wing, and suddenly—BZZT.

 Your phone lights up.
 The group chat is going wild.
-You haven't seen the goal yet, but you know it happened. **The moment is ruined.**
+You haven't seen the goal yet, but you know it happened.
+The moment is ruined.

 Streaming lag is the enemy of live sports.
 So, I decided to fix it.